The National Water Market System project

 - Seamless data transfer between water registers (interoperability).

-The project is being coordinated and funded by the Australian Government which has established a project team within the Water Reform Division of the Department of Sustainability, Environment, Water, Population and Communities to manage the project.
+The project is being coordinated and funded by the Australian Government which has established a project team within the Water Reform Division of the Department of the Environment to manage the project.

 The Australian Government is working closely with state and territory governments (who have statutory responsibility for water registers) to develop the National Water Market System.
 The NWMS is also overseen by a NWMS project group (which includes representatives from the Commonwealth, each state and territory, the National Water Commission and the Bureau of Meteorology).